 It probably wasn’t even 4 months into the loan that I was feeling a lot of pressure from having this extra payment.
 It honestly felt like the car owned me and not the other way around.

-How long did it take you to pay the car off?
+How long did it take you to pay the car loan off?

 It took us 18 months to pay it off in full.
 We took a large chunk of cash from our emergency fund and put it onto the car, cutting the balance down about 30%.
 I then started making double payments every month and did this for about 6 months.

-What resources did you use to help you through this process?
+What resources did you use during this process?

 Did you face any challenges along the way?

 Sure.
 There were several.
 My job is seasonal, so I had a couple periods of unemployment in the mix.
 Having 1 – 2 months off at a time isn’t too bad, but I had a gap of a bit over 3 months during this period.